Here’s the Gear You Need

 Mini planetarium Okay.
 I love this thing.
 I’ve spent hours geeking out with it, I’ll confess.
 I packed it in my checked bags during a trip to Australia.
 Does it work well as an actual “planetarium?”
 Not really.
 All the one-star reviews on Amazon are right on that account.
 But will it IMMEDIATELY show you how the night sky works in a 3D way nothing else will?
 Yes.
 It has my full-throated endorsement.
 Just don’t use it as a planetarium.

 Green laser Great for pointing out night sky objects to friends.
+And SUPER helpful for aligning portable star trackers; just aim through the sighting eyepiece until you’re pointing at Polaris!
+Done.
 Be extremely careful of aircraft though.

 Binoculars Whenever I’m asked what’s the best telescope someone should start off with, I almost always say a pair of binoculars.
 These 8x42 binoculars from Nikon will open an easy, reliable window into the sky you’ll never forget.